xonixx/xonixx.github.io/makesure.md

+---
+title: 'makesure - make with a human face'
+description: 'I describe the ideas behind the makesure tool and the development process for one of its aspects.'
+---

+# makesure - make with a human face

+_February 2023_

 How many of you use all sorts of helper shell scripts in your projects?
 It can also be Python or Perl scripts.
 Typically, such scripts are used during the build phase or for other project automation tasks.

 Examples of such tasks are: